Baltimore City College

-Baltimore City College, known colloquially as City, City College, and B.C.C., is a college preparatory school with a classical liberal arts focus and selective admissions criteria located in Baltimore, Maryland.
+Baltimore City College, known colloquially as City, City College, and B.C.C., is a college preparatory school with a classical liberal arts focus in Baltimore, Maryland.
 Opened in October 1839, B.C.C. is one of oldest active public high schools in the United States.
 City College is a public exam school and an International Baccalaureate World School at which students in the ninth and tenth grades participate in the IB Middle Years Programme while students in the eleventh and twelfth grades participate in the IB Diploma Programme.

 The school is situated on Collegian Hill, its 38 acre hilltop campus located in the Coldstream-Homestead-Montebello neighborhood in Northeast Baltimore.
 The main academic campus building, a designated National Historic Landmark, is constructed of granite and limestone in a Collegiate Gothic architectural style and features a 200 foot Gothic tower.

-The school's list of alumni include earners of prestigious honors like the Nobel Prize, Rhodes Scholarship, Fulbright Scholarship, Marshall Scholarship, Pulitzer Prize, Wolf Prize, and MacArthur Fellowship.
-In the arts and entertainment, B.C.C. alumni have won the Emmy Award, the Grammy Award, The Oscars, and Tony Award.
-City College alumni are also noted for having impactful careers serving the public good.
-This list includes Governors of Maryland, members of the United States Congress, Mayors of Baltimore, Ambassadors of the United States, United States Attorneys, United States federal judges, university presidents, and Olympiad participants.